lewendm/Website/content/authors/admin/_index.md

 - Visitors
 ---

+Hi there!
 I am a PhD candidate at the Department of Leadership & Organizational Behavior at BI Norwegian Business School.
-My PhD project seeks to understand how emotions and emotion regulation influence risky decisions and cognitive processing (i.e., analytical vs. intuitive thinking).
-I conduct experiments in a laboratory setting where we use physiological tools that allow us to measure skin conductance and heart rate variability.
-Recently, we have started experimenting with virtual reality headsets as well.
-I am a big fan of open and reproducible science (in other words, the way science should be done).
+My PhD project seeks to understand how emotions influence decisions involving risk and uncertainty.
+Methodologically, I primarily use experiments in order to uncover the causal nature of the relationships.
+I am a big fan of open and reproducible science.
+I have set up an open science journal club at our department (ReproducibiliTea BI Oslo) that I am currently co-organizing together with another PhD candidate.
+The goal of our journal club is to raise awareness of open science and reproducibility (see "Projects" for more info).